 Use this to describe any parts of the dataset which are held at the University but cannot be accessed online.
-This may include paper survey forms, very large datasets, or installations at specific locations.
-It is important to provide clear information about access to these datasets so that potential users of the data can access the viability of obtaining access.
+This may include paper survey forms, very large datasets stored offline, or installations at specific locations.
+It is important to provide clear information about access to these datasets so that potential users of the data can assess the viability of obtaining access.

 Links to the data

-If you did not add a link to a specific project in Pure, this will be blank.
+Add a line for each funder/grant combination that contributed to funding the research.
 If you are funded by a University scholarship, or are completing the research as part of your employment without external funding, please use 'University of Bath' as the funder name.
-If you are a self-funded doctoral student, please use 'Self-funded'.
+If you are a self-funded doctoral student, please put 'Self-funded' as the funder.

 Data collection method

 Here you can describe how the data was created or collected.
 If the methodology is long and complex you may prefer to upload a formatted version below.